bakuteyev/autoreply/README.md

 At the moment this is auto replier for telegram only.
 Inspired by https://medium.com/@jiayu./automatic-replies-for-telegram-85075f28321

-The main diffrence is that this script will be run in cloud and will be triggerred by cloud function.
-Full decription will be later.
+The main diffrence is that this script is running in Yandex Cloud and is triggerred by telegram bot via cloud function.

 Use to install requirements